hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 ![](/img/wod-blogserie2-tree4.png "Tree view of wod-backend directory")

-T﻿he `ansible` folder contains all the necessary playbooks and variables files to manage the main functions of the backend server.
+T﻿he `ansible` folder contains all the necessary playbooks and variables files to support the main functions of the backend server.
+It provides playbooks for installation of the server or appliances, setup of the servers (backend, frontend, api-db),of appliances or workshops as well as maintenance tasks.

 A﻿t the root of this directory can be found: